 Start Cold

 Ask to see the car before it has been idling out front.
 Cold starts expose weak batteries, timing noise, rough idle, smoke, and lazy transmission engagement that disappear after warm-up.
-Walk slowly and stay quiet for a minute.
-You are looking for repair quality, not just obvious damage.
+Walk slowly.
+Stay quiet for a minute.

 Body lines and paint match.
 Stand at each corner and look down the sides.
 Uneven panel gaps or one door that reflects light differently usually means prior body work.